 Click on the chapter title to read the chapter…

-PART 2: INTERIORS – On a rainy morning after breakfast with my mom and dad I take a tour of all the spaces of the house with my dad off working in his office in the basement, and I find some surprises in places I would not have thought of, that might impact my upcoming birthday.
+PART 2: INTERIORS – On a rainy early spring morning after breakfast with my mom and dad, I launch a personal exploration of all the spaces of our house with my dad off working in his office in the basement, and I find some surprises in places I would not have thought of, that might impact my upcoming birthday.

-PART 3: BASEMENT – I spend a rainy day doing my imagination play down in the basement, a follow up on the same scenario, good guys vs pirates, that I played last night in the bath tub.
+PART 3: BASEMENT – I spend the rest of that rainy day doing my imagination play down in the basement, a follow up on the same scenario, good guys vs pirates, that I played last night in the bath tub.
 My dad is also down in his part of the basement working in his office.
 Our worlds intersect for a moment and he tells me about some of his own experiences 13 years ago in World War II.

 PART 4: THIRD BIRTHDAY – Rain holds off and we have my 3rd birthday party in the park, with my best friend Molly in attendance, along with other kids and adults.
 Have an altered consciousness experience on the merry-go-round with Molly before her accident.
 Finally get to open my presents and solve the ticycle mystery.
 The day is all about my rules of engagement with adults vs other kids like me.

 PART 5: TRICYCLE – With my dad on the periphery to make sure we are safe, particularly crossing the streets, Molly and I go on an adventure on our tricycles pretending to be the “Sky King” character that we’ve watched on the television at Molly’s house.
 That imagined adventure leads us to the nearby Michigan football stadium where we transition to a real-life adventure watching the sudden approach of and take refuge from a violent thunderstorm.

-PART 6: ATTIC – Molly and I return from our tricycle adventure and the storm at the stadium to her very “complicated” house to have cocoa with her mom and my dad.
-Becoming bored with the adult conversation, she and I head up to her wonderful attic room to do some “pretend” play, and defend the fort from the approaching enemy cars until calamity strikes us.
+PART 6: ATTIC – Molly and I return from our tricycle adventure with dad and the big storm at the stadium to her very complicated house to have cocoa with her mom and my dad.
+Becoming bored with the adult conversation, she and I head upstairs to her wonderful attic room to do some “pretend” play, and defend the fort from the approaching enemy cars until calamity strikes us.

-PART 7: BASEBALL – A baseball game on the radio down in the basement between the Detroit Tigers and the New York Yankees draws my mom and dad into conversation about what they do and do not have in common, and puts me “at the plate” and on the spot to show off my batting skills with plastic bat and wiffle ball.
+PART 7: BASEBALL – A baseball game on the radio down in the basement between the Detroit Tigers and the New York Yankees draws my mom and dad into conversation about loyalties and what they do and do not have in common, and puts me “at the plate” and on the spot to show off my batting skills with plastic bat and wiffle ball.
 My mom brags about her baseball prowess and actually shows off some of her alleged skill by snagging a line drive.

-PART 8: DIRT – Dad takes me on an adventure in the car across town to get two trashcans full of dirt at Killins Gravel pit to be dumped in the area between the maple tree and my bedroom window, for me to play with in the backyard.
+PART 8: DIRT – Dad takes me on an early morning adventure in the car across town to get two trashcans full of dirt at Killins Gravel pit to be dumped in the area between the maple tree and my bedroom window, for me to play with in our backyard.
 I get to be his helper on the way home, making sure the filled cans, standing in the open trunk, don’t fall over.
 He waxes melodically and otherwise about the nature of fences.

 PART 9: HIDDEN – At Molly’s suggestion we hide in the spruce tree in our backyard where we can see out but nobody can see us.
-It seems like a perfect place for us away from all the crazy world of the grownups and the baby in my mom’s tummy that is about to come out.
-Our disappearance causes quite a problem for our parents until Molly accidentally gives our hiding place away, just before my mom goes into labor.
+It seems like the perfect secret hiding place for us away from all the crazy world of the grownups and the baby in my mom’s tummy that is about to come out.
+But our disappearance causes quite a bit of consternation for our parents, until Molly accidentally gives our hiding place away, just before my mom goes into labor.

 PART 10: BROTHER – That baby my mom and dad kept talking about finally came out of my mom somehow but I balk at going to the hospital and instead play at Molly’s house awaiting this event that is way beyond my comprehension.
 My mom and dad finally return from the hospital bearing that tiny human being that they call “David” who they tell me is my “brother”.
-His arrival as a new member of our little family causes unexpressed concerns on my part, but the beginnings of a connection as well.
+His arrival as a new member of our little family causes unexpressed concerns on my part, but also the beginnings of a possible connection as well.

 PART 11: COOPER – My mom and dad take me to a grownup party across the street at Molly’s house one evening, and in that milieu I see my mom in action, mixing it up with a couple of the male friends of my dad’s.
 Also my various names, proper or nick, become an issue that my mom feels needs to be resolved.

 PART 12: TELEVISION – Dad surprises us with a small television that he bartered for, since we don’t have the money to buy a new one.
 It’s not as big as the one at Molly’s house, but it’s still pretty amazing.
 At my suggestion, we find a place for it in the fourth “quarter” of the basement and we turn the thing on.

 PART 14: CIDER – On a fall day, I am invited to go with Molly and her parents to the Dexter Cider Mill for wonderful cider and donuts and Molly and I do our imagination play in the car and in the middle of the stream by the Mill.
-Along the way words kids and adults should and shouldn’t say are discussed and we get a sense of Molly’s dad and their family dynamic.
+Along the way words kids and adults should and shouldn’t say are discussed and I get a sense of Molly’s dad and mom and their family dynamic.

-PART 15: CAPTAIN KANGAROO – I find a show on TV that I like and my mom teaches me how to tell time well enough to figure out when it is on every morning, including my favorite cartoon that features yet another young main character named “Tom”, who in this case has this amazing ability to transform himself into whatever he needs in the moment to solve his problems and continue with his adventures.
+PART 15: CAPTAIN KANGAROO – I discover a show on television that I really like to watch and my mom teaches me how to tell time well enough to figure out when it is on every morning.
+The show includes my favorite cartoon that features yet another young main character named “Tom”, who in this case has this amazing ability to transform himself into whatever he needs in the moment to solve his problems and continue with his adventures.